sidatasciencelab/SCI_skunks/README.md

 This Python Executable contains the the source code to convert files produced by [ML_model.ipynb](https://github.com/sidatasciencelab/SCI_skunks/blob/main/python_notebooks/ML_model.ipynb) into the [Camera Trap Data Package](https://tdwg.github.io/camtrap-dp/) format.
 As mention we must follow standard practice to share our findings and this python does that.

-It is important to understand what the the files produced signify and how they functino together..
+It is important to understand what the the files produced signify and how they functino together.
 In order to understand the files, please reference the Technical Document, [CamTrapDP.pdf](https://github.com/sidatasciencelab/SCI_skunks/blob/main/tech_documents/CamTrapDP.pdf)

 ### tech_documents